IslandViewPTA/islandview-pta-site/content/news/2021-4-newsletter.md

 We are brainstorming ways to bring the Color Run back this year, in a safe and fun way.
 Join us if you can at the next Color Run meeting on April 23 @ 9:30 AM via Zoom.
 Email [president@islandviewpta.org](mailto:president@islandviewpta.org) for more information.

-{{< fig src="orange bike.jpg" align="center" class="max-w-xs" >}}

-## Let's Walk & Bike to School!

-**SAFE ROUTES TO SCHOOL** is looking for an Island View PTA rep to attend monthly meetings and help promote safe walking and biking to school.
-Walking and biking are not only healthy ways to energize the brain before a day of class, but more kids walking and biking means fewer cars, cleaner air and less traffic around the school.
-Other easy fun duties of this position could include decorating display cases to promote planned events and recruiting help from the long long list of amazing ISV volunteers.
-If you are interested, please contact Joan Pringle at [joanp@cityofanacortes.org](joanp@cityofanacortes.org) or Treva king at [tking@asd103.org](tking@asd103.org).

 {{< fig src="front_yb.jpeg" align="center" class="max-w-xs" >}}

 ## Yearbook Cover Contest Winners!